Titans Tomorrow: Titans of Tomorrow... Today!

-A year after the events of Infinite Crisis, the Titans of Tomorrow, which is now composed of Superman (Kon-El), Batman (Tim Drake), Wonder Woman (Cassie Sandsmark), Flash (Bart Allen), Red Devil (Eddie Bloomberg), and Martian Manhunter (M'gann M'orzz), travel from nine years in the future to the present day, with the intent of preserving their future.
-They take down the Justice League in order to ensure that their younger selves confront Starro and his band of brainwashed supervillains unassisted.
+A year after the events of Infinite Crisis, the Titans of Tomorrow, which is now composed of Superman (Conner Kent), Batman (Tim Drake), Wonder Woman (Cassie Sandsmark), Flash (Bart Allen), Red Devil (Eddie Bloomberg), and Martian Manhunter (M'gann M'orzz), travel from nine years in the future to the present day, with the intent of preserving their future.
+They take down the Justice League to ensure that their younger selves confront Starro and his band of brainwashed supervillains unassisted.

 The future versions of Bart and Conner, clones created by Drake, are less ethical than their younger selves once were.
 The future Batman tells Robin "to start making a real difference" at the end of issue 51; Robin informs him that "he will start making a real difference" and puts Batman's gun to his head.

-Batman argues that if Robin pulls the trigger, "he'll be condemning more lives" than he's supposed to save in the future, with no chance of Kon-El and Bart coming back.
+Batman argues that if Robin pulls the trigger, "he'll be condemning more lives" than he's supposed to save in the future, with no chance of Conner and Bart coming back.
 Batman also advises Robin to reject his feelings for Wonder Girl, because she's still in love with Superboy.
 Batman urges Robin to do what is right for the sake of the future.
 Thinking he may have gotten through to Robin, Batman leaves.
 Robin then contemplates killing Prometheus with Batman's handgun.
 Blue Beetle battles the Flash, and after a difficult struggle, manages to defeat the speedster and rescue the Justice League.
 The League maintains their trust in the Teen Titans, and have faith that the Titans would never let that grim future come to pass.
 After the Justice League returns to the Watchtower headquarters, Red Devil arrives and reveals that he had killed Blue Beetle in the future.
 When he tries to kill him in the present, he is stopped by Ravager and Kid Devil.
-Lex Luthor arrives with the rest of the future Titans, which includes adult versions of Cyborg 2.0, Animal Man (Garfield Logan), Aquawoman (Lorena Marquez), Dark Raven, Bumblebee, Flamebird (Bette Kane), Hawk (Holly Granger), Vulcan (Miguel Devante), Red Arrow (Mia Dearden), Zachary Zatara, Shining Knight (Ystina), Terra (Tara Markov clone), Starwoman (Courtney Whitmore), Prysm (Audrey Spears), Batwoman (Cassandra Cain), Black Ray (Ray Terrill), Toyman (Hiro Okamura), Hardrock (Ross Richman), Huntress (Charlotte Gage-Radcliffe), and Pandemic (Shyleen Lao).
+Lex Luthor arrives with the rest of the future Titans, which includes adult versions of Cyborg, Animal Man, Aquawoman, Dark Raven, Bumblebee, Flamebird, Hawk, Vulcan, Red Arrow, Zachary Zatara, Shining Knight, Terra, Starwoman, Prysm, Batwoman, Black Ray, Toyman, Hardrock, Huntress, and Pandemic.
 Luthor informs the Titans that their actions have changed the future for the worse.
 The teams are attacked by Starro, forcing them to work together.